 In the UK, Vodafone conducted the nation’s first holographic call over 5G internet, connecting a 3D projection of footballer Steph Houghton in Manchester to an office 200 miles away.
 For remote workers, being able to “see” colleagues or projects could markedly improve productivity when telecommuting.

 Across the world, 70 percent of people work remotely at least once a week, with 53 percent working remotely over half the week.
-Meanwhile, flexible workspace could account for as much as 30 percent of corporate real estate portfolios by 2030. .
-The higher speeds and bandwidth of 5G internet would allow more users to access the same network for a seamless, high-speed connection, and with a minimum of additional equipment.
+Meanwhile, flexible workspace could account for as much as 30 percent of corporate real estate portfolios by 2030.
+The higher speeds and bandwidth of 5G internet would allow more users to access the same network for a seamless, high-speed connection, and with minimal additional equipment.

 “5G can be a replacement or a true disruption for fixed line broadband”, says Rakesh Chauhan, Solutions Architect Director at JLL.